OWASP/www-project-developer-guide/draft/07-implementation/02-dependencies/02-dependency-track.md

 #### What is Dependency-Track?

-To Do: go into more detail about the Dependency-Track tool so that a developer can gain an overview of what this documentation project can provide for them.
+To Do: go into more detail about the Dependency-Track tool so that a developer can gain an overview of what this tool can provide for them.

 #### Why use it?